Chart Color Schemes

 Melton West has 86 active public transport stops, all of which are bus stops.
 These stops are served by seven different routes that together facilitate 5,313 weekly passenger trips.
 The accessibility of these services is rated as good, with residents on average being located 256 meters from the nearest stop.

-On a daily basis, there are an average of 759 trips across all routes, which equates to approximately 61 weekly trips per individual stop.
+Across all routes, there are an average of 759 daily trips, which equates to approximately 61 weekly trips per individual stop.

 Frequently Asked Questions - Transport